Defining a Healthy Teenage Social Life

 One lesson to share with your teen is the benefit of cultivating different friends to meet different needs—maybe Stella is your confidante, but Emma ups your tennis game.

 Mari Chazen of Menlo Park, California, says her son once observed, “I love how you have so many different types of friends—your golfing friends, your yoga friends, your college friends, and your cheese club friends.”
 She was gratified because she had tried to model those different types of relationships to her teens, Sam, 17, and Annie, 15.
 She wanted to show them the benefits of diverse friendships in their own teenage social life.

 If your child seems overly reliant on just one kid, it might be wise to help him expand his horizons.
 Try to encourage your teenager to get involved with other groups, “whether it’s by joining a team or club or volunteering,” Levine suggests.

 And even though transportation may be a pain, it’s smart to encourage friendships in other towns if the occasion arises.
 Having a friend outside the school social circle can help smooth over rough spots, especially if, say, your son didn’t get invited to the “it” party or all your daughter’s friends are attending the upcoming school dance.

-2. What do you do when your kid is left out?
+2. What do you do when your kid is being left out?

 We know that sitting at home alone on a weekend happens to virtually everyone.
 But when it happens to your kid, it can be agonizing to watch.
 The pain is worse when she has to watch all of her friends having fun on social media.

 “Being left out is tough on a kid and tough on the parent,” Levine says.
 She recommends sharing stories of times when you experienced a similar disappointment in your own teenage social life.
 Explain that friendships are often fickle—and that no one can expect to be liked by everyone.
 And, she says, “Remember that your teen is often more resilient than you might think at the moment.”